Pink Duck

 Footpaths: Use surface=bitmac, rarely surface=tarmac[adam], nearly never surface=asphalt.
 See difference between tarmac, asphalt and bitmac.

-Notable Information: According to Department for Transport, dual carriageway on/off-slips are 60 mph NSL unless otherwise stated.
+- According to Department for Transport and Speed Awareness Instructors, non-motorway dual on/off-slips are 60 mph if not otherwise signed.

 Areas worked on: Road names, Speed limits (prefer GB:national over GB:nsl_single), Tertiary/Unclassified road references (highway_authority_ref), Power networks, Public transport routes, Post boxes, Winter salting routes, Schools, Churches, Give-way signs (for routing cost estimates at same classification cross-roads), Village signs, Building addresses.